 By now, you’ve probably heard the phrase “it’s on the cloud” a few times in your life.
-Cloud services aren’t solely for your favourite family photos or vacation videos, though.
+Cloud services aren’t solely for your favorite family photos or vacation videos, though.
 Today, more companies are moving their IT management to a cloud infrastructure, too.

 28% of spending within critical enterprise IT markets will shift to the cloud by 2022.